Always be ready with questions to ask a publisher. Signing up with a publisher is not a simple decision.

-If the terms of termination involve losing the rights to your book, do not sign!
+If the terms of termination involve losing the rights to your book, do not sign.

 3. What is the total cost?

 Make sure you get a detailed account in writing of what services will be performed.

-Make sure it is a fixed price and that you will not be charged for extras at a later date.
+Make sure it is a fixed price and that you will not be charged for ongoing extras at a later date.

 4. What services will you provide as my publisher?

 Is there a charge for these services?
 Or are you responsible for undertaking the expense of preparing the final manuscript?

-5. What will my royalty rate be and how often or when will I get paid?
+5. What will my royalty rate be, and how often or when will I get paid?

-Most importantly, how and when will your royalties be paid.
+Most importantly, how and when will your royalties be paid?

 6. Will I get book sales reports?

-So you will have to rely on your publisher supplying you with sales and royalty reports on a regular basis.
+So you will have to rely on your publisher to supply you with sales and royalty reports on a regular basis.

 7. Who will promote your book?

-A publisher of any worth should have a solid marketing platform, and preferably one with a sizeable mailing list.
+A publisher of any worth should have a solid marketing platform, preferably one with a sizeable mailing list.